gesiscss/orc/README.md

 It also handles [Shibboleth](https://www.shibboleth.net/) login and SSL offloading/termination.

-In this ORC instance ports 80 and 443 of `nginx-shibboleth` container are exposed to host machine.
-All services in ORC cluster in k8s has type `NodePort` and run behind `nginx-shibboleth` service.
+`nginx-shibboleth` service has type `ClusterIP` and all other services in ORC cluster in k8s has type `NodePort` and run behind `nginx-shibboleth` service.

 [Dockerfile](/nginx_shibboleth/docker/Dockerfile) for `nginx-shibboleth` container extends [gesiscss/nginx-shibboleth image](https://github.com/gesiscss/jhub_shibboleth_auth/tree/master/docker/shibboleth)